 For people with metabolic syndrome, the risk of developing heart disease can be a concern.
 Here’s how you can help keep your heart healthy:

 Control high blood pressure.
-One characteristic of metabolic syndrome in adults is when one or both blood pressure numbers are elevated.
+One symptom of metabolic syndrome in adults is when one or both blood pressure numbers are high.
 Blood pressure numbers of 130/80 mm Hg or higher are considered high blood pressure, or hypertension.
 To keep your numbers down:

 Lose weight, if needed.

 Limit saturated fat, salt, and cholesterol in your diet.